will-lancer/will-lancer.github.io/README.md

  * Math.
 I want to make my foundation in basic math (algebra, topology, analysis) stronger; I've taken some classes in them, but I don't have the same freedom thinking about math as I do with physics.
 So I will be spending some time working on these subjects this summer.
+This material is also *foundational* for the hep-th and math research I'd like to do.

 My next semester course schedule is:
  * QFT 2
- * Group theory for theoretical physics (PHY 680, as taught by Peter van Nieuwenhuizen (one of the inventors of supergravity))
+ * Group theory for theoretical physics (PHY 680, as taught by Peter van Nieuwenhuizen)
  * Grad stat mech
- * Grad algebra 1 (algebra 1 as a junior in university... 💔)
+ * Algebraic topology
- * Research (theory and experiment)
+ * Research (theory and/or experiment)

 ## Industry
 My main interests in industry are: